boranblok/AssortedMkvTools/README.md

 Why did you make this script
 ----------------------------

-Popcorn MKV Audio converter could not handle corrupt FLAC blocks (it occurs more frequently than you'd think) And I really dislike FLAC since in my opinion it takes up useless space (especially the 24 bit variety)
+Popcorn MKV Audio converter (or rather eac3to) cannot handle corrupt FLAC blocks (it occurs more frequently than you'd think) And I really dislike FLAC since in my opinion it takes up useless space (especially the 24 bit variety)